gtag('config', 'AW-11127524726');

 CIRCLES_PRIMARY_LOGO_COL_POS_RGB 250x128

 47% of nurses report high burnout.
 32% of physicians.
-Your turnover rates are climbing, and exit interviews point to work-life balance.
+Turnover is climbing, and exit interviews keep pointing to work-life balance.

-Inside this eBook: a 5-phase roadmap with the metrics, journey maps, and "Moments of Care" interventions that move retention and burnout numbers — without adding to your teams' impossible workload.
+Inside this eBook: a 5-phase roadmap with the metrics, journey maps, and "Moments of Care" interventions that move retention and burnout numbers, without adding to your teams' workload.

 Every 1% of RN turnover costs $262,500 annually — and physician, tech and support staff churn carries its own devastating price tag.
 The cost of doing nothing is too high.